LynNor1/PaintByNumber_OCR/README.md

 Java program to scan a Nonogram .tiff and assist the user in extracting the puzzle clues using OCR.
 This program was developed on an Intel 2016 MacBook Pro using Java 8 and NetBeans 8.2.

 # Installing Tesseract OCR for Mac / Java
 Tesseract OCR is used for extracting the puzzle clues from the scanned Nonogram.
 It seems that I have the native library installation via homebrew and the Java interface from Tess4J.
 I believe I downloaded Tess4J from SourceForge here: [SourceForge Tess4J download](https://sourceforge.net/projects/tess4j/).
+And my homebrew version is 4.1.0.
+There are newer versions of Tesseract available now (v5) and I'm not sure if Tess4J will work with these newer versions.

+## Tess4J and NetBeans
 Once you download the Tess4J package, you'll see the following folders:

 - dist (contains the .jar file you need)